YunoHost-Apps/pepettes_ynh/doc/DISCLAIMER.md

-* Other infos that people should be aware of, such as:
-    * How to configure this app: During the installation, or in `settings.py` after installation.
+This app may be configured through the `settings.py` after installation.